Skip to main content

 01:00:19

-September 15, 2022, Ann Gabriel, Patrick Shafe, Elizabeth Scarpelli, Shirley Decker-Luecke
+2022 | Sep 15, Ann Gabriel, Patrick Shafe, Elizabeth Scarpelli, Shirley Decker-Lucke

 What will the future of scholarly publishing look like?
-In this webinar industry leaders will tell us what they see as the top three changes that we all need to be ready for.
+In this webinar, industry leaders will tell us what they see as the top three changes that we all need to be ready for.
 Will it be advances in artificial intelligence products that change how knowledge creators and curators do what they do?
 Will it be changes in research funding approaches that affect what research is done and how it is shared?
 Will it be uncertainty about revenue requiring publishers to change their business models?
 Or will it be something else?
 Join us for a peek at the future and ideas on how you can get ready.

 SSP On-Demand: Webinars